gatsbyjs/gatsby/docs/docs/sourcing-from-etsy.md

 ## Getting an API key

 You'll need to make sure you have two-factor authentication enabled for your Etsy account.
-If you don't already, you'll be prompted when you go to [register a new application](https://www.etsy.com/developers/register).
+If you don't already have it, you'll be prompted when you go to [register a new application](https://www.etsy.com/developers/register).
 Fill in the required information as completely as you can, read Etsy's terms and conditions, and create your app.

 Note that Etsy expects developers to test the API using real data.
 That means your shop and listings will be live even as you're working on this site.
 If you're already an active Etsy seller, this shouldn't change your usual workflow much.
 If you're starting a new shop, be mindful of [Etsy's testing policies](https://www.etsy.com/developers/documentation/getting_started/testing#section_etsy_api_testing_policies) as you test your work.